14 Genius Car Features That Should Be Standard in Every Vehicle

 Image Credit: Shutterstock.

-A simple yet effective idea: storage compartments that can be easily removed for cleaning.
-This would be perfect for families or anyone who regularly carries snacks, bottles, or other small items in their doors.
+This is a simple yet incredibly effective idea: storage compartments in the doors that can be easily removed for cleaning.
+Think about it: spilled coffee, crumpled snack wrappers, muddy kids’ toys, door pockets become a graveyard of crumbs and grime.
+Being able to unclip them, take them out, wash them in the sink, and pop them back in would be perfect for families, Uber drivers, or anyone who regularly carries snacks, bottles, or other small items in their doors.

 What This Means for the Future of Cars